nodejs/node/BUILDING.md

 For production applications, run Node.js on supported platforms only.

-Note that end-of-life (EoL) platforms are not supported even if listed below and can be removed at any moment.
+End-of-life (EoL) platforms are not supported even if listed below and can be removed at any moment.
+The community does not build or test against EoL platforms.

 | System       | Support type | Version                         | Architectures    | Notes                         |
 | ------------ | ------------ | ------------------------------- | ---------------- | ----------------------------- |